MLogdberg/mlogdberg.github.io/_posts/2017-11-27-Manage-Secrets-in-Azure.md

 *Microsoft.Azure.KeyVault;
 *Microsoft.IdentityModel.Clients.ActiveDirectory

-And a bit of code, sample bellow, for more [indept about how to nuse in functions read more at Jeff Holan's blog post:](https://medium.com/@jeffhollan/getting-key-vault-secrets-in-azure-functions-37620fd20a0b)
+And a bit of code, sample bellow, for more indept about how to use in functions read more at [Jeff Holan's blog post:](https://medium.com/@jeffhollan/getting-key-vault-secrets-in-azure-functions-37620fd20a0b)

 Code to retrieve a secret value and return in a HTTP response
 ```